RoboHelp training course for beginners, teaching key techniques for developing professional-standard online help in a variety of formats.

 After course support

 Following RoboHelp training, delegates are entitled to 30 days’ email support from their RoboHelp trainer to help with any post-course issues.
+For further details, see Support.

 Delegates should be familiar with Windows and basic word processing techniques.
 No prior RoboHelp knowledge is necessary.